Applied Privacy Engineering and Science (APES) Lab

 - Hao Du

-- MS student at Hokkaido University, Summer 2025 - present
+- MS student at Hokkaido University (soon to be a PhD student at Tokyo Tech), Summer 2025 - present

 Excellence in Cryptography and Privacy Award